newrelic/go-agent/v3/MIGRATION.md

       newrelic.AttributeRequestUserAgentDeprecated,
   }
   ```

-- [ ] Update alerts or custom dashboards that rely on Web transaction metric names.
-Transactions created by [`WrapHandle`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#WrapHandle), [`WrapHandleFunc`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#WrapHandleFunc), and when using our integrations for echo, gin, and gorilla will now include the HTTP method as part of the metric name.
-E.g. `/hello/world` will become `GET /hello/world` or `POST /hello/world`.
-Alternatively, you can use the [`Transaction.SetName`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#Transaction.SetName) API to rename your transactions back to their v2 values.

 - [ ] Not required for upgrade, but recommended: update your usages of the now deprecated [`StartSegment`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#StartSegment) and [`StartSegmentNow`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#StartSegmentNow) to use the methods on the transaction: [`Transaction.StartSegment`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#Transaction.StartSegment) and [`Transaction.StartSegmentNow`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#Trnasaction.StartSEgmentNow) respectively.
 This step is optional but highly recommended.